xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 ​
 ```
 ​
-As an additional note, using this approach you may also define blind colors, improving the app's accessibility.
+Note that, by using this approach, you may also define a colorblind-friendly palette, improving your app's accessibility.
 ​
 Given a color palette and the UI mode, the `appColors` method returns an `AppColors` instance.
-The complete implementation of these classes can be found [here](https://github.com/xmartlabs/gong/blob/b0b617e56403c1f499704111acad89093aa3c9d6/app/src/main/java/com/xmartlabs/gong/ui/theme/AppColors.kt).
+The complete implementation of these classes can be found [in Xmartlabs Gong template project code](https://github.com/xmartlabs/gong/blob/b0b617e/app/src/main/java/com/xmartlabs/gong/ui/theme/AppColors.kt).
 ​
-Right now we have a method that provides a `AppColors` palette, but then how can we get the current app color palette?
+Right now we have a method that provides an `AppColors` palette, but then how can we get the current app color palette?
 Material provides a way of obtaining the current Material color palette, by invoking a `composable` method named `MaterialTheme.colors`.
-To get our custom color palette, we will use the same idea: we will want to invoke `AppTheme.colors` and get it.
+To get our custom color palette, we will use the same idea: we will invoke `AppTheme.colors` and get it.
 For that we will have to create our app theme, a custom theme that is the result of composing the `MaterialTheme`:
 ​
 ```kotlin